 To achieve this goal, Bolon is exploring ways to clean post-consumer waste.
 In its current state, most of this waste does not qualify for use in the company’s products – post-consumer waste is sometimes mixed with components which do not comply with Bolon’s strict environmental standards.

 CRADLE TO CRADLE WITH NOGLUE®

 Bolon’s next step is to safely recycle its post-consumer waste.
 Previously, the glue used to affix Bolon’s flooring contaminated the material and made recycling difficult.
-To overcome this, Bolon has spent two years developing a new technique for installing its tiles and studio products that does not affect the product’s recyclability.
+To overcome this, Bolon has spent two years developing a new technique for installing its tiles products that does not affect the product’s recyclability.

 NoGlue® is a tape that allows the flooring to be easily installed and removed without contamination, enabling postconsumer flooring to be recycled at Bolon’s facilities.
 “This would mean achieving a cradle-to-cradle lifespan for our product, which is a big step towards a more sustainable future,” explains Michaela Ljungdahl, Bolon’s Product and Sustainability Coordinator.